 Tony is an investigative journalist and writer specialising in justice and home affairs, civil liberties, EU state-building and freedom of information.
-He has been Director of Statewatch since 1990 and jointly edits Statewatch News.
+He was Director of Statewatch 1990-2010 and edited Statewatch News (1999-2010).
 He is the author of The Political Police in Britain (1977), Secrecy and Openness in the European Union (1999) and The Shape of Things to Come (2009) and edited The War on Freedom and Democracy (2005).
 He is a Member of the Council of the Institute of Race Relations, a Lifetime Member of the National Union of Journalists and a Visiting Research Fellow at the University of Bristol.
 The position of Director Emeritus in Statewatch is a life-time appointment - Tony continues to be a member of the Statewatch team.

 Chris Jones (Executive Director)

 Chris has been working for Statewatch since 2010 and in September 2020 was appointed as Executive Director by the board of trustees.
 He specialises in issues relating to policing, migration, privacy and data protection and security technologies.
-He is the author of the reports Data Protection, Immigration Enforcement and Fundamental Rights; Market Forces; and Back from the battlefield: Domestic drones in the UK.

 Yasha Maccanico (Researcher)